vaibhavkapase1302/AWS-Services/Amazon MemoryDB/README.md

 **shard**

 A shard is a hierarchical arrangement of nodes, each wrapped in a cluster.
 Shards support replication.
 Within a shard, one node functions as the read/write primary node.
 All the other nodes in a shard function as read-only replicas of the primary node.
 MemoryDB supports multiple shards within a cluster.
 This support enables partitioning of your data in a MemoryDB cluster.

+**To access your MemoryDB for Redis cluster from an EC2 instance**

+Steps to Access the Cluster
+- Verify VPC and Subnet Configuration: Ensure that the MemoryDB cluster and the EC2 instance are in the same VPC or have VPC peering if they are in different VPCs.
+Verify that the subnet associated with the EC2 instance is part of the subnet group associated with the MemoryDB cluster.
+- Security Group Configuration: Ensure that the security group associated with your MemoryDB cluster allows inbound traffic on the Redis port (default is 6379) from the security group associated with your EC2 instance.
+Ensure that the security group associated with your EC2 instance allows outbound traffic on the Redis port (default is 6379).
+- Install Redis CLI on EC2 Instance:
+- Connect to the MemoryDB Cluster: